-- 1. Memorandum of Understanding dated January 10, 2012 and addendum dated January 21, 2012 between our Company and the Lead Managers. - 2.
+- 1. Memorandum of Understanding dated January 10, 2012 between our Company and the Lead Managers. - 2.
 Memorandum of Understanding dated January 10, 2012 between our Company and the Registrar to the Issue. - 3.
-Debenture Trustee Agreement dated January 10, 2012 and addendum dated January 21, 2012 between our Company and the Debenture Trustee. - 4.
-Escrow Agreement dated January 21, 2012 between our Company, the Registrar, the Escrow Collection Banks and the Lead Managers. - 5.
-Tripartite Agreement dated September 20, 2011, between CDSL/NSDL, our Company and the Registrar to the Issue.
+Debenture Trustee Agreement dated January 10, 2012 executed between our Company and the Debenture Trustee for the Bondholders. - 4.
+Escrow Agreement dated [•] between our Company, the Registrar, the Escrow Collection Bank(s), and the Lead Managers. - 5.
+Tripartite Agreement dated September 120, 2011, between CDSL/NSDL, our Company and the Registrar to the Issue.